-This Dutch Baby with Blood Orange Syrup is a quick, easy dish that's a delicious breakfast treat or enjoy it any time of day.
+This orange Dutch baby is a quick, easy dish that’s a delicious breakfast treat or enjoy it any time of day.
 Whipped cream is optional, but recommended!

-I thought I'd sneak in one more recipe before the weekend.
-This Dutch Baby with Warm Blood Orange Syrup is the perfect way to treat your loved ones for a special Valentine's breakfast (or for Pancake Tuesday, next week).
-The best thing about it is that it doesn't require any fancy ingredients.
-You don't even need to use blood oranges, if they're hard to find (although they do make the prettiest syrup!).
+This Dutch Baby with Warm Blood Orange Syrup is the perfect way to treat your loved ones for a special breakfast or brunch.
+The best thing about it is that it doesn’t require any fancy ingredients.
+You don’t even need to use blood oranges, if they’re hard to find (although they do make the prettiest syrup!).
 Any citrus will work.

 To make it special, serve with a large dollop of whipped cream, then spoon the warm blood orange syrup over-top.